 2. DIBBATU Emergency Fire Blanket

 The DIBBATU Emergency Fire Blanket is a 39×39 inch (1 square meter) blanket designed with fiberglass cloth.
-It works on fires up to 1076 degrees fahrenheit (that’s 580 celsius) which should be plenty for your average kitchen fire.
+It is advertised as working on fires up to 1076 degrees fahrenheit (that’s 580 celsius) which can be effective for many kitchen fires.
 It’s advertised as a multi-purpose blanket, usable not only in the kitchen but also the fireplace, outdoor grill, in the car or garage, and while camping.

 - We like that this comes as a 2 pack.
-You can use one in the kitchen and keep the other in the garage or car.
-As fire blankets are single-use only, having a spare is a great idea.
+We could use one in the kitchen and keep the other in the garage or car.
+As fire blankets are single-use only, having a spare is also a great idea.

-- These blankets come with free gloves for handling the rough fiberglass cloth, which is a great idea.
+- These blankets come with free gloves for handling the rough fiberglass cloth, which is a great idea because fiberglass blankets can be irritating on the skin.

 - There’s only an option for the one size of 39×39 inches